 The hunger strikers had two demands:

-1. Immediate withdrawal of so called “Patriotic re-education” campaign and Chinese troops from Kirti Monastery and to unconditionally release all political prisoners including Gedun Choekyi Nyima, 11th Pachen Lama of Tibet and all those arrested recently from Ngaba.
+1. Immediate withdrawal of so-called “Patriotic re-education” campaign and Chinese troops from Kirti Monastery and to unconditionally release all political prisoners including Gedun Choekyi Nyima, 11th Panchen Lama of Tibet and all those arrested recently from Ngaba.

 2. Demand access for Tibetan Youth Congress delegation to assess the situation of political prisoners inside Tibet.

-The indefinite hunger strike was called off on 19th May 2011 when TYC received staunch requests from the delegation of European Union and their assurance for a continued support for Tibet, in particular the issue at Ngaba Kirti Monastery coupled with pleas from our brothers and sisters inside Tibet.
+The indefinite hunger strike was called off on 19th May 2011 when TYC received staunch requests from the delegation of European Union and their assurance for continued support for Tibet, in particular, the issue at Ngaba Kirti Monastery coupled with pleas from our brothers and sisters inside Tibet.